tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: should I add handle as an attrib of door?
 Could pull handle to open? door would have open direction
 - TBD: investigate enabling init_desc attrib for items in containers (e.g. certificate)
 - TBD: leverage app_main() cmd_queue for 'again' command ?
+- TBD: enable use of 'and' with action multiples ?
+- TBD: enable use of 'from' with action multiples ??

 *** known cleesh tech issues ***
 - TBD: fix usage of gs.map.get_obj_from_name() to call name_to_obj_dict from gs.core